harcokuppens/PmWiki-Cookbook-AuthUserSaml/README.md

 the use of usernames and passwords.

 * **[SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language)** <br>
   Security Assertion Markup Language (SAML) is an open standard for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.
+SAML provides services as [Single SignOn(SSO)](https://en.wikipedia.org/wiki/Single_sign-on) and [Single Logout(SLO)](https://techdocs.broadcom.com/us/en/symantec-security-software/identity-security/siteminder/12-7/configuring/partnership-federation/logging-out-of-user-sessions/single-logout-overview-saml-2-0.html) to more easily login and logout to multiple websites.

 ## Docker examples
  The ```docker-examples/``` directory contains 3 examples of an identity provider and a service provider setup using SimpleSAMLphp.
 Each example is run with docker compose to start both the identity provider and a service provider at once.
 One example demonstrates SAML with a simple php script, and the other two examples with pmwiki as service provider; once for a basic config, and the other with a more advanced config.
+The advanced PmWiki example is also used to show [Single SignOn(SSO)](https://en.wikipedia.org/wiki/Single_sign-on) and [Single Logout(SLO)](https://techdocs.broadcom.com/us/en/symantec-security-software/identity-security/siteminder/12-7/configuring/partnership-federation/logging-out-of-user-sessions/single-logout-overview-saml-2-0.html) feature of SAML by using docker compose to start one instance of IDP and two separate instances of the PmWiki website:

+* [Single SignOn(SSO)](https://en.wikipedia.org/wiki/Single_sign-on) : if you login to one PmWiki website with your credentials, you can directly login to the other PmWiki website without needing to supply your credentials again.
+* [Single Logout(SLO)](https://techdocs.broadcom.com/us/en/symantec-security-software/identity-security/siteminder/12-7/configuring/partnership-federation/logging-out-of-user-sessions/single-logout-overview-saml-2-0.html): if you logout from one PmWiki website you are directly logged out from the other PmWiki website.
+* SSO and SLO only work within the same browser and not between different browsers.

 Take a look at these examples to better understand how it all works.
 Detailed instructions are at [docker-examples/README.md](https://github.com/harcokuppens/PmWiki-Cookbook-AuthUserSaml/blob/main/docker-examples/README.md).

 ## Installation